 It depends, and this is something you can ask your attorney about.
 You probably don’t have to pay this amount before your next court date, and you may not end up having to pay this amount at all, or you may have to pay a different amount.
 You can ask your lawyer about the “contribution order” and discuss whether your order should be reassessed, reduced, or vacated.
-By looking up your case at the follow link, you can determine if the court requires you to pay a contribution order:

 A standard condition of release is that the person will appear at all future court dates.
 Willfully failing to appear at a court date you have notice of could be treated as a violation of a release condition.
 Violating your release can result in sanctions, up to and including revocation of release and pretrial detention at the DC Jail.
 Failing to appear at a court hearing can also be charged as a separate felony.
 If you are unable to appear for your hearing for some reason, notify your attorney immediately so they can attempt to reschedule the hearing or perhaps waive your presence at the hearing and proceed without you.